 - the thermostat shows a notification that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is black and unresponsive (you may also observe a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling system(s)

-If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

 After roughly 10 minutes of charging, disconnect the Nest Thermostat from the USB charger.
-If the thermostat has turned on while charging, turn it off and then turn it back on again, manually restarting the Nest.
-Once it has completely restarted, plug it back in to complete charging.
-After about 60 minutes of charging, unplug the Nest Thermostat and reattach it to its base.
+If the thermostat has turned on during this time, turn it off and then turn it back on again, manually restarting the Nest.
+Once it has completely restarted, plug it back in to reach full charge.
+After another 60 minutes of charging, detach the Nest Thermostat and reattach it to its base.